Snitkin-Lab-Umich/funQCD/README.md

 * [SPAdes](https://github.com/ablab/spades) is used to assemble trimmed reads into contigs.
 * [Kraken2](https://github.com/DerrickWood/kraken2) is used to provide detailed reports on the taxonomic composition of the trimmed raw reads.
 * [Funannotate](https://github.com/nextgenusfs/funannotate) is used for structural and functional annotation of the assembly from SPAdes.
+* [InterProScan](https://github.com/ebi-pf-team/interproscan) is used for functional annotation of the genome, with its results used by Funannotate.
+* [EggNOG-Mapper](https://github.com/eggnogdb/eggnog-mapper) is used for functional annotation of the genome, with its results used by Funannotate.
 * [AuriClass](https://github.com/RIVM-bioinformatics/auriclass) is used to determine the clade of Candida auris.
 * [BUSCO](https://busco.ezlab.org/) is used to evaluate the completeness of the assembly.